 Cities with the largest share of job listings based on searches conducted from the selected search location.
 Clicking the city name launches the Keyword Performance report for that search location.

-The Top Competitors list rates job boards based on number of listings.
-The list includes competitor domain (with a link to their domain overview report for additional insights), number of job listings, estimated cost of advertising and estimated search traffic.
+The Top Competitors list rates job boards based on a number of listings.
+The list includes competitor domain (with a link to their domain overview report for additional insights), a number of job listings, estimated cost of advertising, and estimated search traffic.

 search for the selected search location, and provides their percentage of share.
 Clicking the employer name launches a Keyword Performance report for the domain that is filtered by the employer name.